Wichita Public Schools will look at onsite learning option for 6th-12th graders

 One USD 259 mother said it’s time for change.

-With four kids in the district, mother Trish Hileman said remote learning hasn’t been effective.
+With four kids in the district, Hileman said remote learning hasn’t been effective.

 If approved by the board Tuesday, 6th through 12th grade would return to the classroom, but some board members said it could look a little different.